 Oku Chichibu Area

-Going to Chichibu from Tokyo Station or Shinjuku Station
+Getting to Chichibu from Tokyo or Shinjuku Station

 From Tokyo Station or Shinjuku Station, the most convenient way to reach Chichibu is to come out at Ikebukuro Station and use Seibu Railway to go to Seibu Chichibu Station.
 Seibu Chichibu Station is well-connected to other popular areas in Chichibu via Seibu Railway trains or local buses.